Extra support for children who need it most

 Meeting children and families where they are to improve development outcomes

-The Office for Early Childhood Development (the office) will establish integrated hubs across the state in areas where there are high levels of developmental vulnerability, working with government and non-government settings.
+The Office for Early Childhood Development will establish integrated hubs across the state in areas where there are high levels of developmental vulnerability, working with government and non-government services.
 Thorough analysis of data and research on our communities is informing the statewide rollout approach, and the results of the current Australian Early Development Census (AEDC) expected in early 2025 will assist with further planning.

 Other measures and indicators to determine risks of children becoming developmentally vulnerable will also be used.